 Well, it wasn’t called the Smoky Mountains for nothing.
 Have you ever wondered why there’s some smoke-like mist that can be seen on the Smoky Mountains?
 Well, that’s not smoke.
-That’s condensed air that is trapped in the trees and vegetation that is released in the air.
+That’s air condensed and trapped in the trees and vegetation and released in the air.
 It is actually some sort of fog.
 Think of it this way; people breathe, and so do plants.
 So, when the plants breathe together, the vapor they release forms the smoke-like appearance you see.

 Pigeon Forge is quite a unique name, and so is its origin.
-It is actually named after a bird that no longer exists today.
+Actually named after a bird that no longer exists today.
 The Passenger Pigeon was last seen in the year 1914 and were hunted to extinction.
 They usually visited the town especially the banks of Pigeon River where an iron forge was also constructed.
-Thus, the name Pigeon Forge was coined.
+Thus, coining the name Pigeon Forge.

 On the other hand, the name Tennessee came from the mighty Cherokees.
 They were the ones who were first to inhabit the Smokies.
-They usually met in the area of the town, and so they called it meeting place which is translated as the Cherokee word “Tanasee” and so Tennessee got its name.
+They usually met in the area of the town, and so calling it meeting place which translated as the Cherokee word “Tanasee” and so Tennessee got its name.

 The Great Smoky Mountains is beaming with life.
 There’s no doubt about that.
 There are thousands of species you can find in the National Park alone.
 You can go bird watching for hours, check out exhibits of different species or admire great creatures in their natural homes.
 There are 1,500 bears in the park alone, and there is a huge chance you’ll get to have an encounter with them in one of your trail hikes.
 There are about 150 trails that you can choose from so you can be one with nature and experience it for yourself.

 The island is in Pigeon Forge is where you’ll find the Great Smoky Mountain Wheel.
 The giant wheel stands 200 feet tall.
 It is one of the best spots where you can see the whole town and admire its beauty.
-You’ll be mesmerized by the LED light show in the evening, 24,000 square foot of LED lights were created to brighten up the night.
-A ride will last around ten minutes, and the wheel is reported to have around 1,500 rides every hour.
-Their climate-controlled gondolas are made of glass so you’ll be sure to be comfortable and get a good view the whole time.
+Mesmerizing you with the LED light show in the evening, 24,000 square foot of LED lights created to brighten up the night.
+A ride will last around ten minutes, and the wheel has around 1,500 rides every hour.
+Their glass-made, climate-controlled gondolas will make you comfortable and give you a good view the whole time.